ffang0224/foodify-app/README.md

 The `Register` component provides a registration form where users can sign up with their email, username, and password.
 Similar to `Login.js`, this component includes a split-screen layout and social login buttons.
 Upon form submission, users are navigated to the login page.

+### ListCard.js

+The `ListCard` component displays individual list items on the `ListsPage`.
+Each card includes an image placeholder, a header, and a description.
+The image, header and description will be fetched out from Playlists database according to the PlaylistID key. `ListCard` is a clickable component, which navigates to the individual page for the restaurants list.

+### ListsPage.js

+The `ListsPage` component renders a collection of `ListCard` components in two sections: Popular Lists and Your Lists.
+Selection for Popular Lists will be inserted manually, while Your Lists section is determined according to user's username and playlists in the database.

 ## Setup Instructions

 1. **Clone the Repository**: